 Tuesday, October 2, 2012

-Coudray discusses the influences that ink values, software, and other variables have on the creation of effective simulated-process separations.
+Coudray discusses the influences that ink values, software, and

 Simulated-process reproduction offers so many advantages compared to other methods, particularly the fundamentally unstable four-color process, that there is really not much of an argument anymore for using it in favor of other techniques.
 But that doesn’t mean that simulated process isn’t without its challenges and limitations.
 This month I’d like to look closely at some of the fundamental issues printers face when they choose to use this approach to full-color reproduction.